Semmle, startup that makes code searchable, hauls in $21M Series B

 Semmle, a startup that originally spun out of research at Oxford, announced a $21 million Series B investment today led by Accel Partners.
 It marked the second time Accel has led an investment in the company.

-Other investors include Work-Bench, Capital One, Credit Suisse, Google, Microsoft, NASA and Nasdaq Trust.
+Work-Bench also participated in the round.
 Today’s investment brings the total to $31 million.

 Semmle has warranted this kind of interest by taking a unique approach to finding vulnerabilities in code.
 “The key idea behind our technology is to treat code as data and treat analysis problems as simple queries against a database.
-What this allows you to do is very easily encode domain expertise, security expertise or any other kinds of specialist knowledge in such a way it can be easily easily and automatically applied to large amounts of code,” Pavel Avgustinov, Semmle co-founder and VP of platform engineering told TechCrunch.
+What this allows you to do is very easily encode domain expertise, security expertise or any other kinds of specialist knowledge in such a way it can be easily and automatically applied to large amounts of code,” Pavel Avgustinov, Semmle co-founder and VP of platform engineering told TechCrunch.

 Once you create the right query, you can continuously run it against your code to prevent the same mistakes from entering the code base on subsequent builds.
 The key here is building the queries and the company has a couple of ways to deal with that.